Velero Lifecycle Commands – Backup and Restore Scenarios

 velero backup create nginx-backup --include-namespaces nginx-example

-kubectl delete namespaces nginx-example
+kubectl delete namespace nginx-example

 1